 Yandere: The symbiote's desire for Peter is so strong it doesn't care that Peter is Only Mostly Dead.
 Furthermore, when MJ's response to his We Can Rule Together offer is "Over my dead body!", he responds "I can make that happen."

-Eddie Brock Jr. was a freelance photographer hired by the Bugle to take pictures of Spider-Man and looking to get the next big scoop so he could earn the cash to propose to his girlfriend, Gwen Stacy.
-Eddie proved more than a nuisance to both the Bugle staff and Spider-Man, distracting Spider-Man during a bank-robbery conducted by Sandman and accidentally enabling the villain to escape.
-Spider-Man, made more aggressive by a symbiote bonded to him, smashed Eddie's camera in retribution, but Eddie got his revenge by Photoshopping one of Peter Parker's pictures to make it look like he was robbing the bank.
-A livid Peter, under the influence of the symbiote, exposed him as a fraud, coldly rebuking Eddie's pleas for leniency with "You want forgiveness?
-Get Religion."
-Eddie was unceremoniously fired, and later that evening \ came across Gwen on a date with Peter, not realizing Peter was using he to make his ex girlfriend Mary Jane jealous.
+Eddie Brock Jr. was a freelance photographer hired by the Bugle to take pictures of Spider-Man. and was looking to get the next big scoop so he could earn the cash to propose to his girlfriend, Gwen Stacy.
+Eddie proved more than a nuisance to both the Bugle staff and Spider-Man, distracting the latter during a bank-robbery conducted by Sandman and accidentally enabling the villain to escape.
+Spider-Man, made more aggressive by a symbiote bonded to him, smashed Eddie's camera in retribution, but Eddie got his revenge by digitally editing one of Peter Parker's pictures to make it look like Spider-Man was robbing the bank instead.
+A livid Peter, under the influence of the symbiote, exposed him as a fraud and coldly rebuked Eddie's pleas for leniency with "You want forgiveness?
+Get religion."
+Eddie was unceremoniously fired, and later that evening came across Gwen on a date with Peter, not realizing Peter was using her to make his ex-girlfriend Mary Jane jealous.
 Consumed by despair, Eddie followed Peter's advice and went to a nearby church to pray for God to kill Peter Parker, not aware that Spider-Man had gone to the same church to purge himself of the symbiote.
-Hearing Spider-Man struggling to remove the parasite, Eddie came to investigate just in time to discover Spider-Man was Peter and for the symbiote to land on him.
+Hearing Spider-Man struggling to remove the parasite, Eddie came to investigate just in time to discover that Spider-Man was Peter and for the symbiote to land on him.
 Taken over by the symbiote, Eddie sought out Sandman and after a brief scuffle proposed a deal to take down Spider-Man once and for all.
 Eddie and Sandman worked together to lure Spider-Man into a trap by kidnapping Mary Jane, and easily gained the upper hand until Harry Osborn arrived to back Peter up.
-Eddie impaled Harry with his own glider, and a furious Peter weakened the symbiote using a set of pipes and ripped Eddie out.
-Eddie, addicted to the symbiote's power, flung himself back into it just as Peter threw a pumpkin bomb, and both Eddie and the symbiote were killed in the resulting explosion.
+Eddie impaled Harry with his own glider, and a furious Peter weakened the symbiote using a set of pipes and ripped Eddie out, throwing one of Harry's pumpkin bombs into it as it tried to escape.
+Eddie, addicted to the symbiote's power, flung himself back into it and both he and the symbiote were killed in the resulting explosion.

-Adaptation Expansion: Mark Bagley himself drew a bonus tie-in comic, Spider-Man 3: The Black, portraying the events of the movie from Eddie's perspective following him bonding with the symbiote.
+Adaptation Expansion: Mark Bagley himself drew a bonus tie-in comic, Spider-Man 3: The Black, portraying the events of the last third of the movie from Eddie's perspective.

 Asshole Victim: Sure, he was a jerk, but he didn't really deserve to be blown up.